AKROGIS/AnimalMovement/Documentation/UserGuide.rst

 Uploading Store on Board Data
 ====================================

-Gen4 datalog files (\*.tdf) files can be uploaded directly to the database.
+Gen4 Datalog files (\*.tdf) files can be uploaded directly to the database.
 The database will archive this file and use Telonics Data Convertor (TDC) software in the background to create a \*.csv file that is used to create the collar fixes.
 Because of the binary format for the Gen3 download